tdunning/OpenUnits/README.md

 Parsing a unit expression will result in an abstract syntax tree which can be converted in an implementation specific fashion into an internal unit expression that is specific to the language being used.
 If the internal representation cannot represent the expression, an exception is raised.
 This can happen, for instance, if `5 {currency: USD}` is parsed but the internal representation cannot represent currency.

-Generation of an unit expression from an internal representation is also supported, but there is no round-trip guarantee that parsing a string and then generating a new unit expression will regenerate exactly the original string.
-It is guaranteed that if a source string `x` is parsed into internal representation `u` which is used to generate a final string `y` then `x` and `y` will be equivalent in the sense that they will reduce to the same canonical form.

 The OpenUnits syntax is carefully designed to allow much of the work of parsing expressions to be done using regular expressions in order to simplify implementations.

 # Common tests
 There are a number of tests specified in `OpenUnits` to simplify building compatibility packages.
 The simplest tests consist of a string to be parsed, the resulting syntax tree expressed in Polish notation and the result of generating a string from that syntax tree.
 Either the input or output strings can be missing (but not both).
 Tests may also include a dimensional analysis of the expression which is a vector of seven exponents, one for each of the base SI units.

 # Comparison to other systems
 The [UCUM](https://github.com/ucum-org/ucum) system has similar goals as OpenUnits and has a much broader set of units.
-Unfortunately, UCUM is not open source since the license does not allow derivative works.
+Unfortunately, UCUM is not open source since the license does not allow derivative works and has other field of use limitations.
 Limited ability to parse or produce strings in UCUM format may be added in the future, but it is explicitly not a goal to maintain or claim compatibility with UCUM.

 In addition, UCUM is only concerned with encoding standard metrological units.
 OpenUnits, on the other hand, allows for application-specific extensions as well as non-metrological units such as currencies.

-Contributions are welcome to the extent that UCUM's license can be respected and still retain the open source license for
+Contributions to extend the units supported in OpenUnits are welcome but contributors should be sure that their contributions do not violate the restrictions on their sources.

 # Contributing
 If you have special purpose units for your needs, you can always add a local definitions file and use that.
 If you think that your extensions would be broadly useful and the community agrees, then please do send a pull request with additional definitions.

-If you want to support a new language, you can do that by pulling the definitions file from OpenUnits and writing your own parser and generator.
+If you want to support a new programming language, you can do that by pulling the definitions file from OpenUnits and writing your own parser and generator.
 It is good form to make sure that any implementation passes all of the common tests in this package and any limitations are documented.
 If you write a parser and generator, please send a pull request for the `README` file here so that we can link to your package.

 You can also just send a pull request that integrates your parser implementation into OpenUnits.
 All new parser/generators should be well documented, pass the common tests and generally be acceptable to whatever package repository that is customary for the package in question.